 World Book Day the biggest annual celebration of books and reading in the UK and Ireland.
-To help you join in the fun, the Literacy Time PLUS team has chosen five great reads for you to share with your children – books that lend themselves particularly well to discussion and classroom activities.
+To help you join in the fun, the we have chosen five great reads for you to share with your children – books that lend themselves particularly well to discussion and classroom activities.

 Wolf Goes to Sea

 Wolf is the last creature of his kind in Wales.
 He likes his house by the sea, and taking tea with his friend, Nain, but he longs to meet other wolves, just like him.
 So Nain helps Wolf stow away on a ship and he sets off on a journey through blizzards and hailstorms, icy seas and deep forests.

 Although Wolf finds what he is looking for, he soon realises that there is no place like home.
 But one tempestuous sea voyage is enough for any wolf, so it is through the windows of a train that he marvels at lands of varying colours as he makes his journey homeward.